 Treatment frequency varies based on the severity and extent of infection.
 Mild cases may respond well with approximately three to four laser sessions, while more advanced or longstanding infections may require six to eight treatments to achieve optimal nail clarity and fungal reduction, as described in the literature (Landsman et al., 2010).
 Dr. Lang evaluates each patient individually to determine the most appropriate treatment schedule and supportive therapies.

-The Premier Subscription full kit, no prescription coverage
+The Premier Subscription full kit, self-paying, no insurance or prescription coverage

 Initial Onboarding Package – $499.00 (One-Time Fee)